Lovely, flaky, buttery puff pastry.

 Ingredients

-250g frozen grated butter (I used my food processor grating attachment & grated a block of frozen butter)
+250g frozen grated butter (I used my food processor grating attachment, grated really cold butter and then froze it)

 3/4tsp salt